We’re at a pivotal moment in the evolution of big data.

 The takeaway: Tech leaders are architecting increasingly sophisticated real-time analytics environments.
 The board is awash with participants eager to learn about how other companies are leveraging machine learning, deep learning, and artificial intelligence.
 Numerous Strata talks focused on applications of real-time analytics (for example, real-time anomaly detection).
 As one participant put it, somewhat less optimistically: “I fear we are already inside the matrix.”

-“I fear that insights won’t translate to business value.”
+“I fear those insights won’t translate to business value.”

 The takeaway: Leaders haven’t yet bridged the worlds of IT and domain-specific business applications.
 Industry professionals are hungry to use their data to drive growth.
 But despite the focus on connecting more data sources in real-time, and the growing ubiquity of real-time analytics, many companies still find their data hopelessly siloed and inaccessible to business users to make real-time decisions.
 In the words of one participant: “I hope to find a way to monetize my data.”